-If you don't fancy driving, you can catch a train to Bangor or stations along the North Wales coast railway then onwards by bus or taxi.
+If you prefer to use public transport, you can catch a train to Bangor or stations along the North Wales Coast Railway, then onwards by bus or taxi.
 Traveline Cymru is a useful journey planner for public transport in the region.
 The Eryri National Park website has helpful information about visiting the area if you don't have a car.

 Mountains are fickle things.
 What starts off as a sunny day at the bottom can rapidly turn into ice-cold winds, heavy rain and thick mist halfway up.
 There is usually a chilly breeze at the summit – welcome on a hot day, but not quite as pleasant in the rain.
 Be prepared for drastic changes in the weather and make sure you check the forecast before you go via the Met Office Snowdon Summit forecast.

 Plan your route carefully and let people know where you are going, and what time you expect to be back.
 Check the opening times for Hafod Eryri, the café at the top, before you leave.
-The café is only open when the railway is running, and it also has the only toilet on Snowdon, so make sure you ‘go’ at one of the car park loos before you start your walk.
-Hafod Eryri sells plenty of drinks, cakes and pasties but it does get busy at peak times.
+The café is only open when the railway is running, and it also has the only toilet on Yr Wyddfa (Snowdon), so make sure you ‘go’ at one of the car park loos before you start your walk.
+When open, Hafod Eryri sells plenty of drinks, cakes and pasties but it does get busy at peak times.
 You can’t fill your water bottle at the top, though, as the tap water isn’t safe to drink, so make sure you take plenty of water with you for the whole walk, or buy some more at the café.
 You can find out where to refill your bottle with free tap water before you head up by visiting the Refill Wales website or download the free Refill app.

-There’s a full list of recommended kit on the Snowdonia National Park website, however here’s our hiking basics list to get you started.
+There’s a full list of recommended kit on the Eryri National Park website, however here’s our hiking basics list to get you started:

 • Ankle supporting walking boots, not trainers and definitely no flip flops.
 Comfy walking socks.
 Look after your feet, they’ll be working hard!